SAP/openui5-docs/docs/Test_Recorder_dac59fa.md

 To perform an action from the *Control Tree*, right click and use the context menu for *Press* and *Enter Text*, or simply select the desired element for *Highlight* \(the respective control in the rendered UI gets highlighted\).

 To perform an action from the app page, right-click on any control and select the desired action from the context menu \(the respective control in the *Control Tree* gets highlighted\).

+> Note:
+> A *Press* or *Enter Text* action snippet is generated irrespective of whether the control accepts such interactions.
+Keep in mind that such snippet is not suitable for tests.
+>
+>

 ***